 For an example, the Australian supermarket price war on milk drove higher unit volumes but had two serious effects on category profitability.
 The price war was conducted on private-label (home brand) milk products.
 There are many branded added-value milk products: low-fat, enhanced calcium and so on.

 Even if pricing on those products was not changed, the value gap increases as the entry level price point becomes much cheaper, and some consumers will move to buying cheaper products when the premium products become relatively too expensive.
 This shift of demand between products in a category causes a mix effect, on top of the price reductions in the generic products.
 Lion Nathan announced that its Dairy division suffered a big profit impact as the mix shifted against the higher-margin products it was using to subsidise its high overhead costs.
-This is an example if a defensive, diagnostic use of the mix-effect KPI.
+This is an example of an opportunity for the mix-effect KPI.
+Lion Nathan could have better modelled the effects of the price war, and they may have detected the consequences earlier.

 For another point of view, consider that companies usually fight commoditisation and maturing products with innovation.
 Sales and margin targets should be set as proof that the innovation is delivering benefits.
 Positive mix effect can become a targetted KPI.
 Price erosion is a market fact and usually out of the control of a given business, but mix improvement should be a KPI since it is influenceable.
 Therefore, it's valuable to separate changes in price from changes in mix.